 The red grape variety (also Perold's Hermitage x Pinot) is a new breed between Cinsault x Pinot Noir, The name derives from Pinot Noir and Hermitage (Hermitage is a historical synonym for Cinsaut in South Africa).
 The crossing took place in 1924 by Professor Abraham Isak Perold (1880-1941) at the University of Stellenbosch in South Africa, The long unobserved vines were then saved from oblivion by a certain Charlie Niehaus and sent to the nursery Passed on to Charles Theron.
 Here they were grafted in 1935 successfully on virus-free documents.
-For the first time, wine was only won in 1941.
+For the first time, wine was only gained from it in 1941.
 Only in 1961 was the winery Stellenbosch Farmer's Winery the name Pinotage used, which then prevailed.

-Photos: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI), Federal Research Center for Cultivated Plants,
+Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)